-The Perth Zoo Café & Function Centre will realise stage 1 of the Zoo's Masterplan 2040 and will enable the world class tourist destination to continue to meet visitor and market expectations through the provision of high quality food and beverage, additional patron amenities, meeting/function spaces, new commercial revenue streams and an enhancement to the overall visitor experience.
+The Perth Zoo Café & Function Centre realises stage 1 of the Zoo's Masterplan 2040 to enable the world class tourist destination to continue to meet visitor and market expectations through the provision of high quality food and beverage, additional patron amenities, meeting/function spaces, new commercial revenue streams and an enhancement to the overall visitor experience.

 The design of both the Function Centre and Cafe embody the Zoo landscape and vernacular.
 Landscape and biophillic design principles have played a vital role in the architectural expression, delivering contemporary yet timeless buildings that embrace their unique habitat and create an experience set within nature for it's diverse patrons.